-The Company has adopted a Corporate Governance Manual which sets outs the policies and procedures in place which apply to the Board, Management, Employees and the entire business.
+The Company has adopted a Corporate Governance Manual which sets outs the policies and procedures in place which apply to the Board, Executives, Employees and the entire business.
 The policies and procedures are designed to assist in identifying relevant risks and having processes in place to mitigate if not eliminate the risk.

-- Economic sustainability refers to the ability of a listed entity to continue operating at a particular level of economic production over the long term. - Environmental sustainability refers to the ability of a listed entity to continue operating in a manner that does not compromise the health of the ecosystems in which it operates over the long term. - Social sustainability is the ability of a listed entity to continue operating in a manner that meets accepted social norms and needs over the long term.
+- Economic sustainability refers to the ability of a listed Entity to continue operating at a particular level of economic production over the long term. - Environmental sustainability refers to the ability of a listed Entity to continue operating in a manner that does not compromise the health of the ecosystems in which it operates over the long term. - Social sustainability is the ability of a listed Entity to continue operating in a manner that meets accepted social norms and needs over the long term.

-Risks identified that may have a material effect on the Company include:
+Risks identified that may have a material effect on the Company are discussed in detail in the Directors' Report section of the Annual Report titled Risk Management.